marisamorby/remote-freelancing-guide/manuscript/intro.md

 I did all of this while traveling around the world (like I said, masochist), and only worked with clients remotely.

-So, all that being said, I'm writing this guide so that you can bypass some of the mistakes I made when I started out.
+So, all that being said, these are some of the main things I wish I'd known when I was startng out, and I'm writing this guide so that you can bypass some of the mistakes I made.

 ## What this guide is and isn't
   This guide is designed to help you understand how to get your first client, complete the project, and get referrals for more work, all while working remotely.

-  This isn't a guide to help you decide what service/product to offer, or a resource for business advice or legal advice.
+  This isn't a guide to help you decide what service to offer, or a resource for business advice or legal advice.
 There are many people that are much better at these things than me, but I did include a **list of resources** at the back to help you out.

-Happy reading!
+Thanks so much, and happy reading!

 If you've got any questions or need help, you can always email me at me@marisamorby.com.
 I like hearing from people and I always respond!